pennlabs/penncoursereview-sdk-python/README.md

 To make your token visible, simply export your token as follows: `export PCR_AUTH_TOKEN="mytoken"`.
 This will make your token available in the current session.
 In order to avoid retyping the above each time, you may want to add that line to `.profile`.

+By default, if no token is provided, the "public" token will be used, which only gives access to registrar data.

 ## Making Calls

 The `penncoursereview` client gives you six useful tools to interact with the PCR-API.